 3. Identify and Repair Leaks

-Leaks are one of the most common issues with flat roofs.
+Leaks are among the most common issues during flat roof repairs.
 Identifying and repairing leaks promptly is crucial to prevent further damage.

 Tools Needed: